akdukaan/DrTicket/README.md

-Bot must be invited with two scopes: `bot` and `applications.commands`.
+The bot must be invited with two scopes: `bot` and `applications.commands`.

-Bot should have server members intent.
+The bot should have server members intent.

-Remember to create a .env file with the client secret as the KEY
+Remember to create a .env file with the client token as the KEY